paulczar/presentation-cloud-austin-deis/paas.md

 Clone the deis project into your paas working directory:

 ```
-$ mkdir -p ~/paas
 $ cd ~/paas
 $ git clone https://github.com/opdemand/deis.git
 ```

 ### Install Pre-reqs

-Assuming you have a working Ruby 1.9.3+ you should be able to use the Gemfile from the deis project to ensure you have all the necessary tools:
+Assuming you have a working `Ruby 1.9.3+` and the `bundler` gem installed you should be able to use the `Gemfile` from the deis project to ensure you have all the necessary tools:

 ```
 $ cd ~/paas/deis